dustinpfister/blog_posts/_posts/js-javascript-example.md

 ### 1.17 - [Test Module](/2021/04/12/js-javascript-example-test-module/)

-This is a test module that can be used to run a collection of tests on a method to make sure that the results that the method returns are expected results.
+This is a test module that can be used to run a collection of tests on a method to make sure that the results that the method returns are expected results when given a certain set of arguments.
+There are many popular frameworks out in the open web that have to do with this sort of thing.
+Many of those might prove to be a better solution than what I have slapped together here, but still I think that this is an important part of the process of creating, and certainly maintaining a real javaScript project.

 ### 1.18 - [Trade Sim](/2021/04/07/js-javascript-example-trade-sim/)